danielloeh/regressor/README.md

 How?
 - It compares a previous version of a website with the current state, based on screenshots
+- It will exit with 0 or 1, depending in the testresult so it can be used as part of a build pipeline
 - An html report will be generated which displays the testcases, their screenshots and differences to the previous version
 - Different resolutions can be configured for each testcase to test multiple breakpoints (for responsive)
-- Testcases are configured in sites.json
+- Testcases are separately configured in sites.json

 Author: Daniel Löffelholz daniel.loeffelholz@gmail.com
 Company: Silpion IT-Solutions GmbH